 - The private land to be acquired is predominantly agricultural and commercial, whereas the government land to be acquired is predominantly barren.
 Traditionally, villagers cultivate rice in rainy season.
-It may be noted that in absence of land ownership data for some of the affected land parcels, those land parcels for the purpose of this analysis have been classified as private. - 80 Village-wise distribution of land acquisition is provided in Table 4-4 below:
+Tea cultivation is the major economic activity; aim is to develop it as a commercial hub.
+It may be noted that in absence of land ownership data for some of the affected land parcels, those land parcels for the purpose of this analysis have been classified as private.
+The Revenue Department is in the process of collating the information on these land parcels and the information on the same will be updated during preparation of Resettlement Plan. - Village-wise distribution of land acquisition is provided in Table 4-4 below: